chris-carrington/solidfun/README.md

 ### Create a `.env` file:
 - This password is used to encrypt/decrypt cookie values
-- It must be at least 32 characters longs b/c of how web crypto works, example:
+- It must be at least 32 characters long b/c of how web crypto works, example:
 ```
 SESSION_CRYPT_PASSWORD=a94fc8e3b1024d2cc99ee0e874a4bc79
 ```